simon-ritchie/apysc/docs_src/source/graphics_draw_round_dotted_line.md

 ## Notes

-This interface is using the round cap setting, so the line length will be longer by the amount of caps size.
+Since this interface uses the round cap setting, the line length becomes longer by the size of the cap.

-If you want to align the left line position with other lines, then subtract half-round size from other lines `x_start` argument.
+If you want to align the left line position with other lines, subtract half-round size from the `x_start` argument.

 ```py
 # runnable